Thinking of gifting an Amazon Echo or Google Home? Read this first

 Picking the right smart speaker to gift starts with figuring out if they require accounts with Google and Amazon, services your gift recipient uses.

 Do they have an Android phone and/or use Google for their email, calendar, maps and more?
-A Google Home speaker is a great fit and set up will be easy because they already have a Google account.
+A Google Home ($99 at Walmart) speaker is a great fit and set up will be easy because they already have a Google account.

 If you're buying a smart speaker for someone who shops on Amazon frequently, the line of Echo speakers is a good choice.
 They can use it to buy items from Amazon, plus a whole lot more.